cptsubtxt/terraform-k8-cka/README.md

 ## Create some folders used

 In the project folder create folder ssh-keys and local.
-This folders won't be synced with git as they are excluded to make s
+This folders won't be synced with git as they are excluded to make sure API Keys etc. are not accidentally open to public.

 ## Create SSH Keys